geomatics-io/ObjectListView/docs/recipes.rst

 you easily add a decoration to the hot row, as well as display an overlay while there is a hot item.

-For example, this puts a transluscent border around the row that the cursor is over::
+For example, this puts a translucent border around the row that the cursor is over::

     // Make the decoration